r4bbitjs/r4bbitjs-website/docs/api-reference/client.md

 It has 2 possible strategies.

 - Listening for all the messages and returning the replies after if timeout occurs or expected number of replies gets received.
-- Using a handler function that listens for all the messages, and at the moment that the message gets received, executing necessary actions.
+- Using a handler function that listens for all the messages, and currently that the message gets received, executing necessary actions.

 We are giving examples for both of those options